 Kilkea Castle Hotel Ireland, County Kildare

 As one of the first hotel guests at the newly opened Kilkea Castle Hotel Ireland, Leffel writes that “Kilkea is actually the oldest inhabited castle in Ireland—and that’s saying something.”
-Built rather late in Ireland’s history from 1842 to 1860, this castle was the home of the Fitzgerald family in the 12th century.
-And instead of me telling you about it, enjoy Leffel’s video tour of this castle located in the small village of Kilkea, in county Kildare.
+This castle was the home of the Fitzgerald family in the 12th century and is now a hotel with a golf course and plenty of personality.
+Instead of me telling you about it, enjoy Leffel’s video tour of this castle located in the small village of Kilkea, in county Kildare.

 Dromoland Castle Hotel & Country Estate, Ireland’s Wild Atlantic Way